Alejogb1/job-board/blog-data/why-is-my-bashoperator-dag-failing-to-import-in-apache-airflow-222-due-to-a-list-index-out-of-range-error.md

 id: "why-is-my-bashoperator-dag-failing-to-import-in-apache-airflow-222-due-to-a-list-index-out-of-range-error"
 ---

-Okay, let's tackle this.
-I've seen this particular "list index out of range" error pop up a few times with Airflow, particularly around the 2.2.x era, and it's often a matter of subtle configuration issues or assumptions about how the operator context is being interpreted during dag parsing.
+,  I've seen this particular "list index out of range" error pop up a few times with Airflow, particularly around the 2.2.x era, and it's often a matter of subtle configuration issues or assumptions about how the operator context is being interpreted during dag parsing.
 It's frustrating, I know, but usually not something that requires completely overhauling everything.

 The short version is: this error in the context of `BashOperator` dags, especially those relying on templating, very likely stems from an issue in how Airflow's internal parser is handling lists during template rendering *before* the task even gets scheduled.
 This happens when you're using Jinja templating and trying to access a list's element by its index, and that index is either invalid given the list's actual size or the list is unexpectedly empty during the parsing phase.
 It’s important to note, this problem occurs during dag parsing, not runtime execution.